 - Visual Similarity — This controls how visually similar photos need to be so they are grouped into the same duplicate set.
 The slider ranges from zero to four.
 At zero, visual similarities are not considered when analyzing the photos.
 At one, the photos need to be somewhat similar.
 This will create larger groupings.
-Photos in the same location but with slightly different poses will be groupled together.
+Photos in the same location but with slightly different poses will be grouped together.
 As you increase the values, the photos must be more similar to each other to be grouped together.
 Higher values are useful when photographing a series of people on the same background such as headshots.

 - Time Between Stacks — This controls how much time is allowed between photos to be grouped together.
 Shorter times are better for action based events like sports.
 The default value of one minute is good for most portrait and wedding sessions.
 Longer values are more lenient, allowing the groups to be larger.